splunk/observability-workshop/content/en/s4r/3-initial-tour/4-log-observer-home/2-log-observer-home.md

 {{% /notice %}}
 {{% notice title="Tip" style="primary"  icon="lightbulb" %}}
 If you have used Splunk Enterprise or Splunk Cloud before, you are likely used to start investigations with logs.
-As you will see in the following exercise, you can do that with the Splunk Observability Suite as well.
-This workshop however, will use all the **OpenTelemetry** signals for investigations.
+As you will see in the following exercise, you can do that with Splunk Observability Cloud as well.
+This workshop, however, will use all the **OpenTelemetry** signals for investigations.
 {{% /notice %}}

-Let's run a little search exercise.
+Let's run a little search exercise:

 {{% notice title="Exercise" style="green" icon="running" %}}